NgTung/snowflake4s/README.md

 # Snowflake4s
 **A k-sortable unique ID generation lib using Scala.**

-Snowflake4s can generate the roughly-sorted 64 bits ids as Long type.
+Snowflake4s can generate the roughly-sorted 64 bits ids as Long type written by Scala.
 The name of this lib was inspired by a project from Twitter called "Snowflake".
-So, it's using the same encoded ID format as Twitter's Snowflake.
-But Snowflake4s providing the easier way to use Snowflake schema.
+So it's using the same encoded ID format as Twitter's Snowflake, but Snowflake4s providing the easier way to use Snowflake schema.

 ## Get Started
 You should add the following dependency.